Local environment setup

-To create an account and start developing Magento, you need a configured local developer workspace, base Magento Commerce (Cloud) code, and knowledge of the deployment workflow.
-These instructions guide through the entire process to create a development workspace on your local.
+All environments for your project are read-only, requiring all work to be completed on your local environment and pushed to cloud environments.
+To start developing Magento, you need a configured local developer workspace, cloned Magento Commerce (Cloud) code from your Git branch, and knowledge of the deployment workflow.
+These instructions guide through the entire process to create a development workspace on your local system.

 Project user account